 The present crisis in human history has been precipitated into being by a progressive maladjustment between nature's resources and the increase in world population, by man's anti-social use of machine and science against nature and man.
-But, as we have noticed in the preceding paragraph, the crisis is not confined to the regions where machine and science made their first appearance in recent times; it has engulfed the whole human race, since these twin-brothers of to-day have annihilated space and time and made distant nations as next-door neighbours.
-Indeed, science postulates to-day the possibility of inter-stellar travel and communication !
+But, as we have fined to the regions where machine and science made their first appearance in recent times; it has engulfed the whole human race, since these twin-brothers of to-day have annihilated space and time and made distant nations as next-door neighbours.
+Indeed, science postulates to-day the possibility of inter-stellar travel and communication!
 India has also been affected by science and machine.
 They have put her on the highway of world's cultural commerce.
 They have made her a part of the world, physically, economically and culturally.
 The barriers which kept India within the high walls of isolation have broken down and India is showing signs of the stirrings of new life.

 These stirrings of new life must upset the settled order, which contains many hang-overs of the feudal times and is out of harmony with the world forces, constructive or otherwise.
 India, like the rest of the world, sizzles with strife.
-A famine that took a toll of some millions of lives, insensate riots and killings in large cities of the country, and now Noakhali mass massacres, nationwide strikes of postal, telegraph and railway workers, conflicts which threaten to take place with changes in the zemindari systems throughout the country, conflict between the capitalists and the working classes gathering moof Socialistic and mentum with time, emergence Communistic Parties with ideologies propounded in the western countries, feudal princes whose ineptitude and extravagance have been encouraged by alien rulers. conflict between the two major communities of India, the Hindu and the Moslem, profiteering and black-marketing, corruption in public administration, provincial jealousies: all these problems have a family-likeness with those that baffle the rest of the world.
-In India, in addition to these two factors, the world forces and the contemporary cultural set-up, there is a third element which complicates the situation, and that is the nation's experience garnered through the ages.
-For, India, during her aeonian history, has tasted life to the full.
-She has developed ideals and values which have permeated her educational, social, economic, political, religious institutions, artistic creations, scientific and philosophical pursuits.
-This whole of the cultural ethos of India has come into direct conflict with that of the West and the issues seem to be hanging in the balance.
+A famine that took a toll of some millions of lives, insensate riots and killings in large cities of the country, and now Noakhali mass massacres, nationwide strikes of postal, telegraph and railway workers, conflicts which threaten to take place with changes in the zemindari systems throughout the country, conflict between the capitalists and the working classes gathering momentum with time, emergence of Socialistic Communistic Parties with ideologies propounded in the western countries, feudal princes whose ineptitude and extravagance have been encouraged by alien rulers, conflict between the two major communities of India, the Hindu and the Moslem, profiteering and black-marketing, corruption in public administration, provincial jealousies: